What is Customer Relationship Management – CRM?

 The business card quickly developed as a small and convenient way to pass on details to other companies and rapidly became so prevalent that exchanging business cards became common.
 However, this only resulted in an individual acquiring a lot of small, easily lost pieces of card and paper.

-Then, in 1956, a Danish inventor in the employ of an American stationary manufacturer in New York developed what he dubbed the Rolodex (a portmanteau of rolling and index).
+Then, in 1956, a Danish inventor in the employ of an American stationery manufacturer in New York developed what he dubbed the Rolodex (a portmanteau of rolling and index).
 Based on an earlier device called a wheeldex, the Rolodex allowed its owner to store all necessary contact details in one small and convenient device.
-This invention revolutionized customer relationship management by enabling companies to store several hundred individuals in a secure location.
+This invention revolutionised customer relationship management by enabling companies to store several hundred individuals in a secure location.
 The device also made looking up the contact details of customers less painful through its quick and intuitive wheel system.

 Before long the Rolodex had become a staple piece of office equipment.
 Nearly every professional had one, and they even became hotly contested in office politics.
 If someone was fired from their position, a frequent occurrence was the theft of their workplace Rolodex – and all the valuable contacts held within them.
 Once, a Rolodex was even held to ransom.